PeterMarshall29/book1/jupyternotebooks/.ipynb_checkpoints/firstprogram-checkpoint.md

 	return 0;
 }
 ```
+Type the following code into the empty code window below.

+Please type the code exactly as shown - the code will fail if you have any mistakes in the syntax.

 In {ref}`Code 1<codea1>` the highlighted statement is the code that the programmer actually wanted implemented - everything else is require for all C++ programmes just to work.